 Skinny Jump is targeted at households that do not have a broadband connection at home because cost is a barrier or for digitally disadvantaged groups.

 Modems are supplied at no cost with the first 35GB data prepaid by the Spark Foundation.

 Our libraries at Cambridge and Te Awamutu are local partners.

 Skinny Jump does need to be available at your address.
 To search for your address: click here.

 If you wish to enquire about Skinny Jump, and whether you qualify contact us via email.
-If you qualify, a modem will be couriered to your address.

 Digital Steps (Stepping up)